 According to the Governors Highway Safety Association, 37 U.S. states conduct DUI checkpoints in an effort to keep drunk drivers off the road.
 Some states simply choose not to operate these checkpoints.
 But in other states, DUI checkpoints are prohibited because they are viewed as a violation of drivers’ constitutional rights.

 What are DUI checkpoints?
 Are these checkpoints legal in Florida?
-How can a Tampa DUI attorney help after a DUI arrest?
+How can a Tampa criminal defense attorney help after a DUI arrest?
 Here’s what you need to know before hitting the road in Tampa:

 What Are DUI Checkpoints and Why Are They Used?